joaopaivaa/joaopaivaa.github.io/index.md

 ## Fuel Prices in Brazil

-Dashboard developed to understand the average prices of 6 types of fuels geographically and over time in Brazil regions, states and cities.
+Dashboard developed to analyze the average prices of six types of fuel across Brazil over time and at different territorial levels, including regions, states, and cities

 Applied tools: Streamlit, Plotly, PySpark and Python.